TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR151 in usaar is longer than the AR151 in usansf and deserves to be free of a suffix, but is correcting this worth the trouble?

 N end of AR162 (maps show continuing to I-40 along US71B)

+N end of AR926 (no imagery besides jct with US270, not shown in ArDOT maps)